 Thursday, November 20th at 10:30 AM

 NYC Regional Office, Room 510

-Application materials will be distributed starting one half-hour before each workshop.
-Materials will also be available on the DHCR web site (http://www.nyshcr.org) beginning on November 8, 2007.
 The workshops will include a discussion of project application requirements and the Unified Funding process.
-There will be a demonstration of the new Community Development on-line application at each workshop.
-The Unified Funding 2008 Capital Project Application Workshop Agenda is available on the New York State Division of Housing and Community Renewal web site.
+A workshop agenda will be posted on the New York State Division of Housing and Community Renewal web site (see above) by November 10, 2008.
 Interested parties should refer to the web site to familiarize themselves with the agenda items.

-For additional information, please contact one of DHCR's Regional Offices, or visit our website at www.nysdhcr.gov
+For additional information, please contact one of the DHCR Regional Offices or visit our website.